moyicat/moyicat.github.io/_posts/2021-01-12-learning-3d-modeling-in-14-weeks.md

 | [<img src="{{ site.baseurl }}/assets/img/2021-01-12-room-08.png" alt="Room 08"/>](https://sketchfab.com/3d-models/room-08-blender-a190ac56117e495c86a2e72a66b60c7b){:target="_blank"} <br> <span class="caption">Week 08: Learning Interface</span> | |  [<img src="{{ site.baseurl }}/assets/img/2021-01-12-room-09.png" alt="Room 09"/>](https://sketchfab.com/3d-models/room-09-blender-2f4bced20c5d436ca2da7d8843afbe14){:target="_blank"} <br> <span class="caption">Week 09: Simple Shapes</span> | | [<img src="{{ site.baseurl }}/assets/img/2021-01-12-room-10.png" alt="Room 10"/>](https://sketchfab.com/3d-models/room-10-blender-e987089264d943c8912d6ac9452b8e6b){:target="_blank"} <br> <span class="caption">Week 10: More Complex Shapes</span> |

 I was relying on Sketchfab's rendering because I haven't learnt how to do it in Blender yet.
 I also bent the idea of the "room" to fit the Udemy course content ("Bowling balls and Pins" and "Low Poly Chess Set").
 I consider them not too far-fetched.
-Ron and Harry played life-size Wizard chess in a room after all.
+Ron and Harry played life-size Wizard's Chess in a room after all.

 At that point, the course went into animation.
 That looked like a lot.
 I stopped there and practiced with what I'd learned.
 The progression was similar to the MagicaVoxel rooms, but now in Blender with more varying shapes: